Preparing to Go: Florence

 All students are expected to have an active cell phone that can make and receive cellular calls without access to WiFi throughout the duration of the program for safety and security reasons.
 Most students choose to use an Italian prepaid cellular plan over using their home country international plan.

-The second option is to use your current cell phone with an Italian SIM card.
+This will allow you to use your current cell phone with an Italian SIM card.
 If your current phone is locked to a U.S. service provider, many will allow you to unlock it for travel purposes.
 This will allow you to buy a SIM card for it in Florence and use it as a prepaid cellular phone.
 It is best to check with your provider before leaving the U.S. for this option.
 You will also need to make sure your phone is a “Global” phone compatible with the GSM networks in Italy.
+Most Italian providers have E-SIMS available as well.

 Using an Italian cell phone number is an easy and cost-effective way to call and text other students on the program.
 Family can also contact you via your Italian phone number – they can call you at no cost to you.
 Another benefit of having an Italian cell number is that you have access to WiFi in public places that require registration via text (such as piazzas).